JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Heatmaps/README.md

 # Behavior #
 It can make heatmaps for stranded data (e.g. PRO-Seq) or non-stranded data (e.g. ChIP).
 It requires two bigWig files (e.g. control and experimental) creating heatmaps for each of them and a log2 fold change color heatmap.
-The program is capable of applying a k-means clustergin algorithm on a chosen interval from the log2 fold change heatmaps.
+The program is capable of applying a k-means clustering algorithm on a chosen interval from the log2 fold change heatmaps.

 # Dependencies #
 ### Python libraries ###